 Roast Duck – Some of the best around.
 Decent Roast Pork with crispy skin too.
 Very surprising.

 Grilled items, most on a stick!
 Pork Skewer – Another surprisingly delicious item with lots of flavor.
 Be sure to return to this area as the selection changes.
-We have encountered ribs, chicken wings, corn on the cob, pork skewers, stuffed tomatoes, quail, really good baked purple yams, potato skins with bacon, Filipino longiso sausage and mackerel.
+We have encountered pork ribs, sausage, chicken wings, corn on the cob, pork skewers, stuffed tomatoes, quail, really good baked yams, potato skins with bacon, Filipino longiso sausage and grilled mackerel.

-A cooked to order ribeye steak, salmon or tilipia was added in 2013.
+A cooked to order thin ribeye steak, salmon or tilipia was added in 2013.
 Decent quality.

 Sashimi – Not tier one quality, but decent raw fish.
 A hungry guy can do some major damage here.
 You’ll find tilipia, albacore, tuna, and Salmon sashimi.
 They also have 10 kinds of sushi rolls, and tempura shrimp.

 Alaskan Crab legs – A pain to crack open, average quality.
 Same goes for crawfish

 Ice cream selection included Crystal’s Sesame, rainbow sherbet, chocolate, lychee, and a tasty but purple colored sesame ice cream.
 Add ons included strawberries, blueberries, and sprinkles.
 Mousse cakes, puddings, cheesecake, and other desserts were featured.
 They also have several Chinese style desserts including fresh almond cookies, sesame balls, coconut pudding, black sweet Rice with condensed milk, egg tarts,and steam egg pudding with ginger.
 Made to order crepes at dinner.